The Venture Capital Success Rate is Low

 Starting a SaaS or technology business is hard enough.
 You have to come up with an idea and establish the company itself.
 You have to identify and research the market need for that idea.
 And then you have to build it up to a useful, functional form, even piloting it with only a few clients with minimal revenue and even less profit while working through feedback.

 But coupling those challenges with the difficulty of raising venture capital — and perhaps just as difficult, using that funding in a tempered way — is adding fuel to the fire.
-If you’ve raised venture capital before, you’ll know how difficult and time consuming the process was.
+If you’ve raised venture capital before, you’ll know how difficult and time-consuming the process was.
 Conversations, meetings, presentations, and paperwork — it was a lot.
 Yet despite the difficulty of the process, the real challenge hadn’t even yet begun.
 That challenge?

-Why You Don’t Hear About It
+Why You Don’t Hear About the Venture Capital Success Rate

 Venture capital firms utilize a portfolio approach to their relationships with startup companies.
 They invest in many businesses in a number of sectors and markets with the expectation (and statistical understanding) that only a few will be able to score big wins.
 Others will struggle to pay them back (if at all), and others will simply go out of business.